Type 97 light weight torpedo (G-RX4)

 The Type 97 Torpedo (97式短魚雷, 97 Shiki Tan Gyorai) is a short-range torpedo developed and built by the Mitsubishi Heavy Industries for the Japanese Maritime Self Defense Force.
 This type of torpedo, like many other modern Japanese weapons systems, is not exported.

 Development

-At the end of the Cold War, Soviet attack submarines were capable of moving at higher speed and diving at lower depth, rendering the torpedoes used by US navy and the JMSDF, like the Mk-46 torpedo, less able to deal with them.
+At the end of the Cold War, Soviet attack submarines were capable of moving at higher speed and diving at lower depth, less able to deal with them.
 So a new type of torpedo needed to be developed.

-The US launched a new type of torpedo, the Mk-50 using an infrared detector and a closed-loop pump with an integrated processing unit for analyzing underwater sound waves for target acquisition.
-This type of torpedo can also be used to intercept other torpedoes.
-Soviet submarines, however, have developed adaptive capabilities, such as the use of trap baits and interference of the detection system, making it harder for the torpedo to find its target.